philippe44/AirConnect/README.md

 ## Misc tips

 - When players disappear regularly, it might be that your router is filtering out multicast packets.
 For example, for a Asus AC-RT68U, you have to login by ssh and run echo 0 > /sys/class/net/br0/bridge/multicast_snooping but it does not stay after a reboot.
-- There is no dedicated version for ARM64 bits yet (aarch64).
-To use 32 bits version with such architecture, the corresponding libc must be added.
-On Debian, try `sudo dpkg --add-architecture armhf` and then add libc6 with `sudo apt-get update`and `sudo apt-get install libc6:armhf`.
-If there is enough requests for such version, I'll build it so create a ticket if you want it!

 ## Latency parameters explained: